synqs/synqs.github.io/content/teaching/2021-quantum-simulation-seminar/index.md

 ---
 title: 'Building synthetic quantum systems with photons, ions and neutral atoms'
 subtitle: 'Summer semester 2021'
-summary: "In this lecture, Fred Jendrzejewski will discuss fundamentals experiments of quantum mechanics."
+summary: "In this seminar series, we will will discuss fundamentals experiments of quantum mechanics."
 authors:
 - jendrzejewski
 # tags: